 - Cilantro or Parsley

 If you’ve never had Mexican street corn, you may be a bit baffled at this recipe.
-Its proper name is “Elote” which in Spanish means corn on the cob.
+Its proper name is “Elote” which means corn on the cob in Spanish.
 It’s a popular snack that you’ll find sold at festivals and by street vendors in Mexico.

 A Few Tips For Making This Recipe

 - First off, drain the corn.
 You don’t need to rinse it, just make sure it’s drained really well.
 I like to use a can of yellow corn and a can of white corn for this recipe.
-If you’ve got fresh corn, you can add some of it into the canned corn for a crunchy, fresh bite.
+If you’ve got fresh corn, add some to the canned corn for a crunchy, fresh bite.

-- Next, using a large mixing bowl, combine the mayonnaise, sour cream, chilies garlic powder, chili powder, and lime juice.
+- Next, combine the mayonnaise, sour cream, chilies, garlic powder, chili powder, and lime juice using a large mixing bowl.

 - To bring everything together, using a spatula, fold in the corn.
 Add the remaining cheese and taste.
 Adjust any seasoning and you are ready to serve.